RESEARCH STARTER

 Origins

-Psychedelic music came from the counterculture of the 1960s that was experienced mainly in the United Kingdom and the United States, but also Australia, New Zealand, and other Western countries.
-The post–World War II economic boom of the 1950s had given way to a new generation that focused on the social inequities of the western hemisphere.
-Unlike folk music and other genres of the period that typically contained themes of social justice calls to action, psychedelic music attempted to create a diversion from the world’s troubles.
+Psychedelic music came from the counterculture of the 1960s, which was experienced mainly in the United Kingdom and the United States, but also Australia, New Zealand, and other Western countries.
+The post–World War II economic boom of the 1950s had given way to a new generation that focused on the social inequities of the Western Hemisphere.
+Unlike folk music and other genres of the period that often contained direct social justice and protest themes, psychedelic music focused more on exploring altered states of perception, consciousness, and imagination, often expressing cultural change in more abstract and experimental ways.
 Psychedelic musicians were influenced by jazz, folk, and blues music but added their own elements to create a distinct sound.
-Psychedelic music also was heavily influenced by musicians’ use of hallucinogenic drugs such as LSD, marijuana, and mescaline.
+Psychedelic music was also heavily influenced by musicians’ use of hallucinogenic drugs such as LSD, marijuana, and mescaline.

 The term psychedelic was first used in 1956 by psychiatrist Humphry Osmond to describe the effects of hallucinogenic drugs.
 Proponents of these drugs, including author Aldous Huxley and psychiatrist Timothy Leary, claimed that the drug use led to a sense of unity that was lacking after the materialistic nature of the 1950s.
 The use of drugs led to the deaths of several famous psychedelic rock musicians, including Jim Morrison, Janis Joplin, and Jimi Hendrix.
 The first band to describe their music as psychedelic rock was singer and guitarist Roky Erickson’s The 13th Floor Elevators in their 1966 album The Psychedelic Sounds of the 13th Floor Elevators.